manuel-serrano/hiphop/doc/modules/timeout.md

 ### module timeout(duration) implements Timeout ###
 <!-- [:@glyphicon glyphicon-tag module] -->

-A HipHop timeout modules is an asynchronous tasks that run in the background of the application.
+A HipHop `timeout` module is an asynchronous tasks that run in the background of the application.
 When it expires, it emits its signal `elapsed`.

-A `timeout` is created y running the `timeout` module passing a numerical value, which is the timeout in millisecond before the signal `elapsed` is emitted.
+A `timeout` is created by running the `timeout` module passing it a numerical value, which is the timeout in millisecond before the signal `elapsed` is emitted.
 Example:

 ```